Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

 \section{Special Cases and Illustrative Examples}

 In this section, we consider a few special cases, for each of which we present more specialized results.
-First, for gaining further insight into the tightness of the feasibility condition in the non-asymptotic regime (Theorem~\ref{thm:nonasymp}), we provide an illustrative example showing the achievable ranges of error probabilities for a given network size.
+First, for gaining further insight into the tightness of the probabilistic $(\alpha,\beta)$-accuracy guarantee in the non-asymptotic regime (Theorem~\ref{thm:nonasymp}), we provide an illustrative example showing the achievable ranges of error probabilities for a given network size.
 Next, we consider the setting in which both distributions are Gaussian and characterize measures defined for designing the sampling strategy in terms of the covariance matrices of the distributions.
-Built on these results, next we provid a counter example establishing that the Chernoff rule is not asymptotically optimal for carrying out the detection decisions in the MRFs considered in this paper.
+Built on these results, next, we provide a counterexample establishing that the Chernoff rule is not asymptotically optimal for carrying out the detection decisions in the MRFs considered in this paper.
 Finally, we consider detecting whether a given MRF contains a cluster of nodes whose data form a given correlation model.
-In all the special cases we quantify the performance gap between the proposed sampling strategy and the Chernoff rule.
+In all the special cases, we quantify the performance gaps between our network-guided active sampling strategy and the Chernoff rule.